dapr/dapr/samples/distributed-calculator/README.md

 kubectl apply -f actionsdemoes/node-divider.yaml
 ```

 Each of these deployments will spin up a pod with two containers: one for your service and the other for the actions sidecar.
-It will also configure
-a service for each sidecar, along with an external IP for our front-end.
-For more details on how these resources are spun up, look at each individual
+It will also configure a service for each sidecar and an external IP for our front-end, which allows us to connect to it externally.
-app's README.

-4. Wait until your pods are in a running state: `kubectl get pods -w`
+5. Wait until your pods are in a running state: `kubectl get pods -w`

 ```bash